DynaPlex/DynaPlex/docs/training/policy-comparison.md

 Use `comparer.assess(policy)` for a single policy; `compare(...)` accepts positional policies, a list, or a dict (dict keys become the result names), and `benchmark=` selects the benchmark by index or name.

+!!! tip "Small finite MDPs can be solved exactly"
+    For a model whose reachable state space fits in memory, the [exact solver](exact-solver.md) computes a policy's cost — average per period on an infinite horizon, expected total per episode on a finite one — without simulation noise and finds the optimal policy; that policy is a normal policy and can be compared here alongside heuristics and trained agents.

 ## What the numbers mean